The Dual of a Tidal Force in the D1D5 CFT: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Iosif Bena, Samir Mathur and Nick Warner for helpful discussions.
+We would like to thank Iosif Bena, Nejc Čeplak, Yixuan Li, Samir Mathur and Nick Warner for helpful discussions.
 The work of B.G. is supported by DOE Grant DE-SC0011726.
 The work of S.H. is supported by the ERC Grant 787320 - QBH Structure.